 When you first started this work, what was your biggest fear and what helped you overcome that fear?

 Amanda: When I first started, I was 28.

 My biggest fear, truth be told, was that I wouldn’t be able to find a boyfriend.

-Dating was hard enough as it is, so I gathered that me coming out as a medium would only make it harder, and for more awkward first dates, meaning out with these gifts, it harder for me to find a soulmate.
+Dating was hard enough as it is, so I gathered that me coming out as a medium would only make it harder, and for more awkward first dates.
+Meaning, with these gifts it would be harder for me to find a soulmate.

 But thankfully – I was completely wrong.

 Being yourself actually makes it easier for you to find your soulmate, as people can see the real you, sooner.
 So it actually saves way more on the dating scene and I’ve found it brings more authentic connections with people.
 Truth be told, I’d found dating to be easier while being out as a psychic medium more than I ever had before.

 Anna: I love that.
 It is so true that being out as an intuitive makes for more authentic relationships…